 CEO of Cancer Trials Ireland

-Clinical cancer trials research new ways of preventing and treating cancer, with the aim of giving people a better quality of life.
+Clinical cancer trials research new ways of preventing and treating cancer.
+This with the aim of giving people a better quality of life.
 Cancer Trials Ireland now hope to double the number of people applicable.

-Clinical trials involve testing promising new drugs or combinations of drugs, new therapies, new ways of treating cancer, and new ways of diagnosing cancer.
+Clinical trials involve testing promising new drugs or combinations of drugs.
+Including new therapies, new ways of treating cancer, and new ways of diagnosing cancer.

 They can test surgical techniques, medical devices, physical therapies, and they can investigate blood samples and tissues.